hyperledger-solang/solang/docs/contributing.rst

 Target Specific
 ---------------

-Solang supports Substrate and Solana.
+Solang supports Polkadot and Solana.
 These targets need testing via integration tests.
 New targets like
 `Fabric <https://github.com/hyperledger/fabric-chaincode-wasm>`_ need to be added, and tests added.